-Galantamine comes in an immediate-release (IR) 4, 8 and 12 mg tablet, as an IR oral solution, or in 8, 16, and 24 mg extended-release (ER) capsules.
+Galantamine comes in an immediate-release (IR) 4, 8 and 12 mg tablet, as a liquid, or in 8, 16, and 24 mg extended-release (ER) capsules.
 Generics are available.

-The starting dose in mild to moderate Alzheimer dementia is typically 4 mg twice a day, increased in monthly intervals by 4 mg twice daily increments to the 12 mg twice daily maintenance dose.
-The ER form usually starts with 8 mg each morning, titrating the dose by 8 mg ER every 4 weeks to a maximum of 24 mg ER per day.
+The ER form usually starts with 8 mg each morning with breakfast, titrating the dose by 8 mg ER every 4 weeks to a maximum of 16 to 24 mg ER per day.

-Give doses with food, and be sure the patient maintains adequate hydration.
+Give doses with food, and be sure the patient drinks plenty of fluids.
 Nausea is a common side effect.
-Dose adjustments are required with renal or hepatic impairment.
+Dose adjustments are required with kidney or liver impairment.

 Common ADRs With Cholinesterase Inhibitors

-Gastrointestinal adverse effects are common with AChEIs: diarrhea, nausea, vomiting, weight loss and anorexia.
 Most GI symptoms tend to be transient and dose-related.
 Donepezil appears to be the best tolerated with regards to GI symptoms.
-In patients using rivastigmine, the patch may render less GI symptoms than the oral, but may be associated with application site reactions like rash.
+In patients using rivastigmine, the patch may render less GI symptoms than the oral, but may be associated with application site reactions like a rash.